phkaeser/wlmaker/doc/ROADMAP.md

 * Run static checks and enforce them on pull requests (eg. https://www.kitware.com/static-checks-with-cmake-cdash-iwyu-clang-tidy-lwyu-cpplint-and-cppcheck/).
 * Provide binary package of wlmaker.
 * Run github workflows to build with GCC and Clang, x86_64 and arm64, and Linux + *BSD.
+* Look into whether the screenshots can be scripted.

 ## Non-Goals